 Such reactions are usually born of those who follow God obediently.
 God indeed wants us to live in obedience, following His commands.
 But often, this obedience creates a sense of righteousness in us rather than simply obeying Him because of our love for Him.
 When we fall in love with someone, we will follow whatever that person asks us to do.
 Likewise with God, when we fell in love with Him for the first time.
-But over time, our obedience often changes to be a feeling of self-righteous, to become I am right because I obey Him.
-Even to a point of I will no longer suffer misfortunes because I have followed what He wants.
+But over time, our obedience often changes to be a feeling of self-righteousness, to become I am right because I obey Him.
+Even to the point of I will no longer suffer misfortunes because I have followed what He wants.
 So when something goes wrong, we react immediately, why Lord?
 Haven’t I lived before You faithfully with a sincere heart, and haven’t I done all good in Your eyes?

-Did you know that because of Manasseh’s sin in his 55-year reign over the Kingdom of Judah, as God would not punish him directly, had made Israel so stubborn that the result of the ministry of prophet Jeremiah had no single soul repented and turned to the Lord?
-No wonder he wrote Lamentations, Jeremiah lamented the stubbornness of Israel and the fate they had to suffer cause the exile.
+Did you know that because of Manasseh’s sin in his 55-year reign over the Kingdom of Judah, as God would not punish him directly, had made Israel so stubborn that the result of the ministry of the prophet Jeremiah had no single soul repented and turned to the Lord?
+No wonder he wrote Lamentations, Jeremiah lamented the stubbornness of Israel and the fate they had to suffer cause of the exile.

 If God knew all of this, why did He answer Hezekiah’s prayer in 2 Kings 20?
-Isn’t He all-knowing and powerful God even to arrange and plan our future?
+Isn’t He All-Knowing and powerful God even to arrange and plan our future?
 To think about this, if God would not extend Hezekiah’s life by another 15 years, wouldn’t all this have happened?

 Look at 2 Kings 20:1 again.
 It reads like this, in those days Hezekiah was sick and near death.
-And Isaiah the prophet, the son of Amoz, went to him and said to him, “Thus says the LORD: ‘Set your house in order, for you shall die, and not live.'”
+And Isaiah the prophet, the son of Amoz, went and said to him, Thus says the LORD: ‘Set your house in order, for you shall die, and not live.’

 In many different translations of the Bible, 2 Kings 20 is written under the title of The Life of Hezekiah extended.
 Even the KJV and NKJV also give this title.
 This title distracts our minds to see what really should happen in verse 1, 2 Kings 20.
 We only focus on what is happening then in the entire 2 Kings 20 passage.